verayannn/System-1-and-System-2-in-Motion-Planning/README.md

 ## Usage: Running the Benchmarks

-### 1. Regenerate S1 assets and benchmark dictionaries from scratch
+### 1. Generate S1 assets and benchmark dictionaries from scratch

 Use `script/prepare_environment_assets.py` to create: